Linear and Radial Arrays

 Arraying is a vital part of any 3D package.
 It allows for a quick and non-destructive creation of repeating parts and details.

 In Maya, arraying is only available through a built-in plug-in package - MASH.
-Although it is very powerful Motion Graphics tool, MASH is not very friendly to the user when it comes to modeling workflows.
+Although it is very powerful Motion Graphics tool, MASH is not very user-friendly when it comes to modeling workflows.

 In GS Toolbox there are two types of Arrays with 2 modes each.
 They utilize MASH in the background, but simplify and streamline the workflow focusing on a modeling side of arraying.